Dependencies

 DEPEND=">=dev-libs/openssl-0.9.7d"

-This states that at least version 0.9.7d of openssl
+This states that at least version 0.9.7d of openssl is required.

 Version specifiers